proctorlabs/katalyst/README.md

-# katalyst
+# Katalyst

+# NOT READY FOR USE!
+This is currently an experiment

-Experimental rust based API Gateway
+Katalyst is a rust based high-performance API Gateway built on hyper.